PDP Capital Pty Ltd v Grasshopper Ventures Pty Ltd FCA 1078 (30 July 2020)

 The relevant trademark registration was filed by Mr Valentine and subsequently assigned to Brisbane Market Brokers Pty Ltd and then to Grasshopper.
 However, during the period from about 30 July 2003 to 15 November 2009, the WICKED business was operated by Wicked Products Pty Ltd and PDP alleged that company was the true owner of that mark.
 However, Markovic J found in favour of Grasshopper and was satisfied that Mr Valentine was the author of this trade mark, he adopted it with the intention of using it and did use it and thereafter authorised its use by Wicked Products.
 Consequently, the s58 ground failed.

-Under the s59 ground, PDP alleged that Mr Valentine did not intend to use this mark for all the claimed goods, but his Honour rejected that claim as well.
+Under the s59 ground, PDP alleged that Mr Valentine did not intend to use this mark for all the claimed goods, but her Honour rejected that claim as well.

 PDP’s non-use removal application